qcif-training/COALAR_R_Intro/_episodes/03-data-structures.md

 *Data frames* are composed of rows and columns, where each column has the same number of rows.
-Different columns in a data frame can be made up of different data types (this is what makes them so versatile), but everything in a given column needs to be the same type (e.g., vector, factor, or list).
+Different columns in a data frame can be made up of different data types (this is what makes them so versatile), but everything in a given column must be the same type (e.g., vector, factor, or list).

 ## Vectors and Type Coercion